HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

+where $\omega$ is a manipulability index \cite{yoshikawa1985} computed as $\omega=\sqrt{\mathrm{det}(\mathbf{J}(\mathbf{q})\mathbf{J(\mathbf{q})}^T)}=s_1 s_2 ...s_n$, where $s_i$ is the i-th singular value of $\mathbf{J}(\mathbf{q})$.
 This damping factor increases when the manipulability index decreases to zero, implying that the robot is close to a singularity position (the manipulability index is zero in that position).
 The higher damping factor makes the minimization of joint velocities more important, leading to lower joint velocities and singularity avoidance~\cite{nakamura1986}.
+We assume that the weights ($\mathbf{W_q}$ $\mathbf{W_\lambda}$, $c_h$, and $\mu$) are non-negative to ensure that the problem is convex.
+The weights in $\mathbf{W_q}$ corresponding to the torso joints are higher than for the arm joints, which, through the minimization term, motivates smaller torso movements, which is more natural.

-Apart from the mentioned relaxed trajectory constrained, the minimization is done with respect to several other constraints, such as joint velocity and position bounds (see Sec.~\ref{subsec:joint_constr}), slack variable bounds, collision avoidance (see Sec.~\ref{subsec:obstacles}), and other task or kinematic constraints (see Sec.~\ref{subsec:relpos_constr}).
+Apart from the mentioned relaxed trajectory constraint, the minimization is done with respect to several other constraints, such as joint velocity and position bounds (see Sec.~\ref{subsec:joint_constr}), slack variable bounds, collision avoidance (see Sec.~\ref{subsec:obstacles}), and other task or kinematic constraints (see Sec.~\ref{subsec:relpos_constr}).
 The constraints can be written as follows: